Learning to Rewrite Prompts for Personalized Text Generation: Experimental results

 \subsection{Case Studies and General Patterns Learned}

-We conduct an in-depth, qualitative analysis of the prompts rewritten by \textsc{RewriterSlRl}, presenting representative examples in Table \ref{tab:case_studies}.
+We conduct an in-depth, qualitative analysis of the prompts rewritten by \textsc{RewriterSlRl}, presenting representative examples in Table \ref{tab:case_studies} (and examples of generated documents in Table \ref{tab:case_studies_output} from Appendix as well as analysis of negative cases in Appendix~\ref{sec:negative_cases}).
 Our analysis reveals several general patterns.

-\textit{Analysis of the summary}.
+\textbf{Analysis of the summary}.
 The entire \textit{summary} section is removed from the prompts for all datasets.
 We find that this is because the summary is composed of snippets extracted from retrieved historical entries~\cite{li2023teach}, meaning that some parts of the summary are relevant to the current context but some are off-topic.
 Interestingly, \textsc{FtPersLlm} still finds the summary useful since the fine-tuned LLM learns to select important phrases to use from the summary, while the frozen LLM does not learn to filter from the entire summary.

-\textit{Analysis of the keyword synthesis}.
+\textbf{Analysis of the keyword synthesis}.
 We find multiple interesting patterns of how the keyword synthesis is rewritten.

-First, we see two types of new keywords added to the prompt. (a) Keywords about the topic of the current document are included.
-They could be synonyms or simply original words in the immediate context.
-We find that even copying the original words from the immediate context as keywords could help the LLM keep to the topic.
+First, we see two types of new keywords added to the prompt. (a) Keywords about the current topic, which could be synonyms or simply original words in the immediate context.
+We find that even copying the words from the immediate context as keywords could help the LLM keep to the topic.
 For example, adding the keyword \textit{baseball} for a baseball book review helps the model stay on the topic about baseball. (b) Common words used frequently by the author in the retrieved entries are added, e.g., \textit{totally} or \textit{literally}.

 Second, important keywords are repeated.
 In \textsc{FtPersLlm}, the synthesis model is trained to output unique keywords.
 Interestingly, \textsc{RewriterSlRl} learns to repeat keywords to convey their degree of importance to the document generator.
 As a result, the document generator either uses these repeated keywords more frequently, or composes the document around these keywords.